-The issue of data transfers, privacy issues, legal responsibilities, misuse and selling of data are of high import.
+The issue of data transfers, privacy issues, legal responsibilities, misuse, and selling of data is of high importance.
 Another issue that looms large is the inertia to change and sufficient testing before large-scale adoption in healthcare for the masses.
 An approach that is amply cautious is always the best when millions are being spent on healthcare, and the lives of masses are at stake.

-The right way to implement AI into the healthcare system would then hinge on education and training, sufficient testing and trial-runs before implementation, assuring and involving all stakeholders, and rediscovering ways and means of optimising human-intervention in diagnosis, treatment and care of patients.
+The right way to implement AI into the healthcare system would then hinge on education and training, sufficient testing and trial-runs before implementation, assuring and involving all stakeholders, and rediscovering ways and means of optimizing human-intervention in diagnosis, treatment, and care of patients.

 The industrial sector will see thousands of opportunities thrown up which in turn when exploited create growth and employment opportunities galore.
 AI in healthcare is truly a panacea-producing tool.
 Perhaps in the near future immortality-quest will also take its place in the fields being explored.
 For now, the Government, doctors, researchers, industries, and patients are all set to accept the positive impact of AI on the healthcare sector readily.